 Military to Manufacturing Career Pathways Program (M2M) is a manufacturing industry driven program sponsored by CAMPS (Center for Advanced Manufacturing Puget Sound).
 M2M is a two day workshop focusing on entry-level, semi-skilled, skilled and leadership positions in the manufacturing industry.
 Special emphasis is placed on helping military personnel understand advanced manufacturing and the skills translation from military to manufacturing positions.
 CAMPS works through the process that results in job placement.
 Contact: Stacie Buchanan or Marcus Warren

 Onward to Opportunity – the NW Edge is 6 week program, meeting every Tuesday, facilitated by different partnering agencies providing specialized transition workshops covering: Speaking Civilian, Social Media-LinkedIn, WA State Economic Demographics, Resume Tailoring, Interview Workshop, Mock Interviews, WA State Opportunities, and a NW Edge Social with employers.
 For more information contact Ben Dufay

-Career Technical Training (CTT) will assist transitioning Service member in identifying civilian technical occupations, establishing career goals, highlight VA education benefits, and beginning applications for credentialing and vocation training.
-Late arrivals will be required to reschedule appointment.
+Career Exploration Planning Track (CEPT) is a two day workshop that will assist transitioning Service member in identifying civilian technical occupations, establishing career goals, highlight VA education benefits, and beginning applications for credentialing and vocation training.
 Classes are located at Hawk Transition Center.
 For more info or to register call 253-967-3258.

 Accessing Higher Education (HE) track prepares you to transition as a full-time student.
 The 3 day class and field trip focuses on identifying personal education goals, researching schools and obtaining financial assistance, and contacting /applying for admission to colleges and universities with a goal of obtaining a degree.
 By selecting this track you will create a customized plan for a successful transition to a higher education institution.
 For more info or to register call 253-967-3258.